PacktPublishing/Learning-Blockchain-Application-Development/README.md

 - _start_ contains the boilerplate code you'll need to follow along with the examples in the course.
 You'll add your own code as you go in order to build a fully functioning Marketplace.
 Any code not demonstrated in the course videos has already been completed in this folder.

 - _final_ contains the fully functioning application demonstrated during this course.
 Use this to browse the code on your own, or as a reference if you get stuck writing your own code.
-### Download a free PDF

- <i>If you have already purchased a print or Kindle version of this book, you can get a DRM-free PDF version at no cost.<br>Simply click on the link to claim your free PDF.</i>
-<p align="center"> <a href="https://packt.link/free-ebook/9781789345728">https://packt.link/free-ebook/9781789345728 </a> </p>